Aermacchi MB339

 Aero L-39 Albatross

 The Aero Albatros has much larger air intakes than the MB339.
 They have nearly the shape of half circles, and are placed at the side of the fuselage, just after the cockpit.
-The tail is taller.
+Also the tail is taller.